 Additionally, scarring is typical of these procedures, but your new hair will grow to cover up these scars.
 Otherwise you can look at an SMP procedure.

-Note: It may be difficult to go clean-shaven after a beard transplant due to scarring.
-Once you are healed up and new hair growing in, invest in a good beard oil to prevent dry skin.
+Note: It may be difficult to go clean-shaven after a beard transplant because of scarring.
+Once you’re healed up and new hair growing in, invest in a quality beard oil to prevent dry skin.

 How Long Do Beard Transplants Last?